BjarneBitscrambler/SignalK-Orientation/README.md

 * **Signal K Server** https://github.com/SignalK/signalk-server a Signal K server intended for Raspberry Pi, Beaglebone, or UDOO platforms.
 * **SensESP** https://github.com/SignalK/SensESP for setting up an ESP32 sensor and connecting it to a Signal K server.
 See also the Wiki at this location for additional advice on getting the built-in sensors reporting to the Signal K server.
 * **Sensor Fusion** https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP has details on the sensor fusion algorithm and orientation sensor performance in the *Readme*, *Wiki*, and *Documentation* sections
 * **this library** Additional information, particularly relating to performing magnetic calibration, is in this project's *Wiki*.
+You can also view the documentation in a browser, [here](https://bjarnebitscrambler.github.io/SignalK-Orientation/)
 * **Contact Me** I can be contacted through the Discussions tab on the OrientationSensorFusion-ESP library: https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/discussions

 ### ESP8266 Support Note